lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

      HASH               The Message Digest Algorithm used for pre-hashing.
 See section on pre-hashing below.

-     Domain             Domain separator value for binding signature to Composite OID.
+     Domain             Domain separator value for binding the signature to the Composite OID.
                         See section on Domain Separators below.

 Output: